rcoedo/dockerfiles/README.md

 ## home-server-dockerfiles
 These are some docker images I use for my personal home server.
-Most of the work was copied from other people and customized to fit my needs.
+Most of the docker images were copied from other people and customized to fit my needs.

 Thanks to:
 * kylemanna/docker-openvpn